KxSystems/docs/docs/kb/callbacks.md

 !!! warning

-    Give careful consideration before allowing this style IPC in a production environment as a client can bring down an unprotected server.
+    Give careful consideration before using this style IPC in a production environment as a client can bring down an unprotected server.
+A kdb+ server can be protected by [authorising](../basics/ipc.md#authentication-authorization) which services are permitted to run.